 To make things simple in a complex time, Minnesota Neonatal Physicians offer:

 - 24/7 consult line for referring physicians: 1-888-455-BABY

 - Easy in-and-out processes to visit and stay with your baby (including good parking!)

 According to Dr. Barthell, “The great news is that the vast majority of babies that book a stay at the NICU survive¬ and thrive under the careful management of neonatologists and the rest of the birth center team.”

-Maple Grove Hospital can take babies as young as 26 weeks gestation, and North Memorial Health Hospital can accommodate babies as young as 23 weeks in the NICU.
+Maple Grove Hospital can take babies as young as 26 weeks gestation, and Robbinsdale Hospital can accommodate babies as young as 23 weeks in the NICU.
 If you give birth within our system, we can offer you and your baby smooth and coordinated care—no matter which facility you and your baby may need.